makefool163/SocketForwardSerial/README.md

 **1. Summary**

 Forward socket service to another computer via a serial port.
-This program is Not like socat or netcat, which can only forward one connect to host, and when the connect is closed, it shall be unused.
+This project is Not like socat or netcat, which can only forward one connect to host, and when the connect is closed, it shall be unused.
-It can allow mulit-connects to socket server through one serial channel, and each connection will not affect each other.
+This project can allow multi-connects to socket server through one serial channel, and each connection will not affect each other.
 When some connects are closed, the channel can wait other connection is initiated.

 **2. How to use**